nDriaDev/react-tools/packages/react-tools/README.md

 	- [ ] useOrientation
 	- [ ] useImageOnLoad
 	- [ ] usePinchZoom
-	- [ ] useInViewport (with area ratio of element: check if is equal to useIntersectionObserver)
-	- [ ] useIsVisibile (??? check if differ from useInViewport)

 	- [ ] useInfiniteScroll
 	- [ ] useDragAndDrop (check for mobile usage)